Dynamsoft/barcode-reader-javascript/README.md

 For testing purposes, a self-signed certificate can be used when configuring HTTPS.
 When accessing the site, the browser might say "`the site is not secure`".
 In this case, go to the certificate settings and trust this certificate.

 > In a production environment, you will need a valid HTTPS certificate that does not have this issue.
 If you don't have one yet, you can get a free one from [Let’s Encrypt](https://letsencrypt.org/).
-Of course, you are advised to apply for a paid certificate from companies such as Verisign, GeoTrust, etc..
+Of course, you are advised to apply for a paid certificate from companies such as Verisign, GeoTrust, etc.

 ### Step Three: Time to scan!